manursanchez/HiBench_TFG_UNED/README.md

 ### Workloads ###

-There are totally 19 workloads in HiBench but i have only set the configuration for the three mentioned before.
+There are totally 19 workloads in HiBench but i have only set the configuration for the 3 mentioned before.
 This workloads are divided into 3 categories which are micro, ml(machine learning) and websearch.

   **Micro Bechmarks:**